-World Boccia Challenger (formally known as Regional Open) events take place in each year of the quadrennial.
-There will be a minimum of 6 events per year with no restriction on which region they are held in although BISFed will aim to hold at least one event in each of the four regional areas.
+World Boccia Challenger events take place in each year of the quadrennial.
+There will be a minimum of 6 events per year with no restriction on which region they are held in although World Boccia will aim to hold at least one event in each of the four regional areas.
 There is no restriction on which region a member Nation must compete in.
-IPC Regional Para Games, such as the Para Asian Games, may be sanctioned as a BISFed ranking event and included in this tier to support regional development.
+IPC Regional Para Games, such as the Para Asian Games or others, may be sanctioned as a World Boccia ranking event and included in this tier to support regional development.